ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 information about a device, but is not necessarily sufficient to authorize access to resources which may need device-specific information such as a public key for the device or component or user on the device.

-For example, for some claims the Verifier will compare the claims in the Evidence to known-good-values or reference values.
-In many cases these are hashes of files, SW or memory regions.
-In other cases they might be expected SW or HW versions.
-In other cases, they may be something else.
-The actual data format and semantics of a known-good-value are specific to claims and implementations.
-There is no general purpose format for them or general means for comparison defined in this architecture document.

-These known-good-values may be conveyed to the Verifier as part of an Endorsement or as part of Appraisal Policy or both as these are the two input paths to the Verifier.

 ## Attestation Results